cran/ggstatsplot/README.md

 <img src="man/figures/README-ggbetweenstats1-1.png" width="100%" />

-Note that this function returns a `ggplot2` object and thus any of the graphics layers can be further modified.
+Note that this function returns object of class `ggplot` and thus can be further modified using `ggplot2` functions.

+A number of other arguments can be specified to make this plot even more informative or change some of the default options.
+Additionally, this time we will use a grouping variable that has only two levels.
+The function will automatically switch from carrying out an ANOVA analysis to a *t*-test.

 The `type` (of test) argument also accepts the following abbreviations:
 `"p"` (for *parametric*) or `"np"` (for *nonparametric*) or `"r"` (for